johnfial/johnfial.github.io/lotr_tale_years/highlights-LOTR-Daily by J.R.R. Tolkien-current.md

 ## 24 March 3019 [TOY]
 ### [A/L/G/Gand/P]

-host.
-At nightfall of the fifth day of the march from Morgul Vale they made their last camp,
+At nightfall of the fifth day of the march from Morgul Vale they made their last camp, and set fires about it of such dead wood and heath as they could find.
+They passed the hours of night in wakefulness and they were aware of many things half-seen that walked and prowled all about them, and they heard the howling of wolves.
+The wind had died and all the air seemed still.
+They could see little, for though it was cloudless and the waxing moon was four nights old, there were smokes and fumes that rose out of the earth and the white crescent was shrouded in the mists of Mordor.
+It grew cold.

 ## 25 March 3019 [TOY]